Michael P. Farris

 Farris was founding president of both the Home School Legal Defense Association (1983) and Patrick Henry College (2000) and continues to serve as chairman of the board of HSLDA and chancellor emeritus of PHC.

 He graduated from Western Washington State College, magna cum laude, with a bachelor’s degree in Political Science, followed by a Juris Doctor from Gonzaga University (with honors).
 At Gonzaga, he was articles editor of the Law Review and winner of the Linden Cup Moot Court Competition.
-He also earned an LL.M. in Public International Law from the University of London.
+He also earned an LL.M. in Public International Law (with honors) from the University of London.

 Farris has specialized in constitutional appellate litigation.
 In that capacity, he has argued before the U.S. Supreme Court, eight federal circuit courts of appeals, and in the highest courts of 13 states.
 He is also the author of numerous amicus briefs before the U.S. Supreme Court.